Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra

-Although not shown in the figure, the same trend was found without redshift priors, albeit with slightly larger values for \dash{} and much larger values for \ngsf{} and \snid{}.
+Although not shown in the figure, the same trend was found without redshift priors, albeit with slightly smaller values for \dash{} and much smaller values for \ngsf{} and \snid{}.

-For \snid{}, the only classifier where we found it to be beneficial to implement a quality cut on output classifications, we see that the SN Ia efficiency without this quality cut tracks the efficiency with the cut very tightly.
-In fact, it appears that the quality cut removes a very small number of otherwise successful SN Ia classifications.
-Since the purity is poor, particularly when redshifts are not provided, it is possible that the quality cut is now reducing purity by cutting otherwise successful SN Ia classifications when our sample is scaled up to the full survey simulation.
-See Section \ref{multiple} for a more detailed discussion of this.

 We look at our results in flux fraction-redshift space in Fig. \ref{param space}.
 At high redshift only transients that have bright absolute magnitudes, especially transients in the SLSN class, will be observed.
 So transient flux fraction is likely to be high as we are biased to intrinsically brighter transients while host brightness remains constant.
 However, we also expect the spectral features of our transients to be shifted outside of 4MOST's wavelength range, making them harder to classify.
 Indeed the \(rlap\) classification quality parameter employed by \dash{} and \snid{} depends directly on the wavelength overlap between the input spectrum and matching template.
 We hope to find regions of this parameter space without contaminants or fewer misclassifications, where we could assign positive results a greater degree of certainty.